-We are ideally looking for you to be 'Succeeding' or 'Exceeding' in Year 9 Drama to follow this course.
+We are ideally looking for you to achieve a minimum of a Level 4/5 in Drama in Year 9 to follow this course.
 Any involvement in Academy Productions would be to your advantage but NOT essential.

 We need you to be able to work in groups constructively.